SzymonSiakala/ProfitBot/README.md

 # ProfitBot
-Automated stock trading using machine learning and real-time data.
+## Automated stock trading using machine learning and real-time data.
+This is my master's thesis project connected with data science.